PhoenixVX/golden-age-wiki/minecraft/genlayer/voronoizoom.md

 # GenLayerVoronoiZoom *(b1.8-1.1: GenLayerZoomVoronoi)*

-`GenLayerVoronoiZoom` zooms in the map with voronoi interpolation.
+`GenLayerVoronoiZoom` zooms in the map to quadruple scale to with voronoi interpolation.

 ## Pseudocode
 ```lua